PedroAlhambra/Innova-n.org-NEOCORE-NEODIALECTICA-NEODIALECTIC/README.md

 * WEB4™;
 * and the later vocabulary of the framework.

-It is incorporated today as:
+It is currently integrated as:

 * an earlier literary creation by the Founder;
 * an origin document;
 * a creative antecedent;
 * a cultural node;
-* and a public work connected to the present ecosystem.
+* and a public work related to the present ecosystem.

 ### IDEA access points